LusunHCI/7cups-summer/data/nlu.md

 - Does she still talk to you?

 ## intent: open_question/inquiry_ending_process
-And well, how the relationship was initially and how it ended?
+- And well, how the relationship was initially and how it ended?
-May i ask how did it end?
+- May i ask how did it end?
-I see.
+- I see.
 And she ended it?
-did they break up with you or you broke up with them?
+- did they break up with you or you broke up with them?
-Who ended the relationship?
+- Who ended the relationship?
-Who brokeup with who?
+- Who brokeup with who?
-Did she break up with you?
+- Did she break up with you?
-Did she dump you?
+- Did she dump you?
-Did she end it?
+- Did she end it?
-Did you end it?
+- Did you end it?
-Did you dump her?
+- Did you dump her?
-Did she end the relationship?
+- Did she end the relationship?

+## intent: open_question/support_inquiry
+- what do you need
+- how can i help
+- is there anything i can do

 ## intent: facilitate
 - Can you tell me more about the situation?